Nanjing - A profile

 Economy and Industry

 Nanjing is a key regional business centre with fast-growing domestic and international enterprises.
-In 2017, its GDP grew by 8.1 percent.15 Nanjing ranks highest among China’s major cities in research and development.
-It also ranks highly for the “proportion of spending on science and technology.”16 Its key industries include electronics, steel manufacturing, petrochemicals, automobile manufacturing, IT, photovoltaic, rail transit, finance and tourism.17
+In 2019, its GDP grew by 7.8 percent.15 Nanjing was ranked a joint-first amongst China’s major cities for transportation and urban planning, and fourth in intellectual capital and innovation.”16 Its key industries include electronics, steel manufacturing, petrochemicals, automobile manufacturing, IT, photovoltaic, rail transit, finance and tourism.17

 While Nanjing is promoting the transformation of traditional industries, it is also developing seven strategic industries in 14 major fields, particularly those which see an average annual growth of more than 20 percent.
 These industries include next generation information technology (NGIT), high-end equipment manufacturing, biomedicine, medical devices, new energy automobiles, smart grid, new materials, energy conservation, and environmental protection.18